Sex, puke and pork scratchings: House of Commons FOIs

 Photograph: iStock

-In January a request sought to find out how much the Commons spent on Foie Gras.
+In January a request sought to find out how much the Commons spent on foie gras.
 Presumably it was the same person who lodged the request for the 2015 spending total on lobster.
-That details of the fois gras were not held but the lobster figures were fully disclosed, the register shows.
+The details of the foie gras were not held but the lobster figures were fully disclosed, the register shows.

 However, the Commons did not have records to satisfy the person who wanted details of flooded toilets on the Parliamentary estate, neither could staff disclose records of “people engaging in sexual acts on the premises”.